When to Start

 - Should the rent be split evenly or should there be a premium for larger rooms or better locations in the house?

-- What will happen during the summer months, who plans on staying, what will happen for the rooms that no one plans on staying in?
+- What will happen during the summer months, who plans on staying, and what will happen to the rooms that no one plans on staying in?

 - Does a subtenant have to be approved by all the remaining housemates?

 - Does anyone smoke?
 Is this okay with the rest of the housemates?